ixkit/odookit/kit_code/README.rst

 Warning
 ==========
-⚠️ Auto-Save updated Mode, while edit file content, no save manually is required!
-Careful the edit operation❗️
+⚠️ Editor is beta version yet, Auto-Save updated Mode, while edit file content, no save manually is required!
+Carecul the edit operation❗️

 ⚠️ Only use for development phase!
 Production Environment is not recommend❗️